nhingungungungungu/AWS-FCJ/content/4-EventParticipated/_index.md

 pre: " <b> 4. </b> "
 ---

 During my internship, I participated in four events.
-Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.
+Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful times.

 ### [Event 1](4.1-Event1/)
 &emsp;**Event Name:** Kick-off AWS FCJ Workforce - FPTU OJT FALL 2025